Back & Spine Surgery Specialists Located Regionally | Serving Patients From the Greater Washington, DC Area

 The important thing to remember is that regardless of your condition, spine surgery is almost always considered a last resort.
 In most cases, spine doctors will attempt to manage your symptoms with a series of conservative treatments.
 In the event that you do not find the pain relief you require after several weeks of this course of treatment, a spine surgeon may recommend you consider back surgery to address your condition.

-If you are considering an invasive procedure to treat your degenerative spine condition in Washington, D.C., contact Laser Spine Institute to meet with an orthopedic surgeon at our regional surgical center in Philadelphia.
-Our minimally invasive, outpatient procedures are an alternative to open spine surgery and can provide you with the pain relief you require, without the obvious downsides that typically accompany open spine surgery.
+Our minimally invasive, outpatient procedures are an alternative to open spine surgery and can provide you with the pain relief you require, without the complications that typically accompany open spine surgery.
 To learn more about our services and to request a complimentary review of your MRI or CT scan, contact Laser Spine Institute today.